ModernHumanAnatomy/MHACapstone/docs/poster-requirements.md

 *aka the Project Approach*

 Your methods section should summarize the techniques you used.
+They should also **clearly indicate your sample size** and the steps you took to ensure a rigorous  experimental design.

-Avoid verbose prose.
+Like in other sections, avoid verbose prose.
 Use **bold text**

 * and  bullet points